cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 The 23 conflicting definitions were not caused by bad SQL or technical incompetence.
 They were caused by rational teams solving local optimization problems independently.
 Finance needed duty savings calculated for the earnings call format.
 Operations needed it for performance reviews.
 Procurement needed it for vendor negotiations.
 Each team had adapted the definition to their context, rationally, independently, and incompatibly.

 No amount of data engineering solves a coordination problem.
-This is the lesson that data mesh, data fabric, and lakehouse advocates often understate: the hardest part of data architecture is not the technology.
-It is getting humans who have built their workflows around a local definition to agree on one canonical version and then actually *use* it.
+This is the lesson that data mesh, data fabric, and lakehouse advocates often understate: the hardest part of data architecture is getting humans who have built their workflows around a local definition to agree on one canonical version and then actually *use* it.

-### Start with 5 metrics, not all 23
+### Start with five metrics before tackling all twenty-three

 My first instinct was to standardize everything at once.
 Wrong.
 I started the parallel negotiation for all 23 definitions in month 1, and by month 2 progress had stalled across the board.
 Too many parallel conversations, too many stakeholders, no visible wins.

 Course correction: I narrowed to 5 metrics that appeared in 80% of executive reports.
 Delivering canonical definitions for those 5 created immediate, visible credibility.
 Momentum from those wins carried the remaining 18 with far less resistance.

-### Bottom-up adoption, not top-down mandate
+### Bottom-up adoption after a top-down mandate failed

 I tried a mandate first: "Everyone must use the metric registry."
 Compliance was slow and grudging.
 Teams registered metrics on paper but did not change their actual reports.
 The mandate produced formal compliance without behavior change, which is the same as nothing.

 **What actually worked, the UNVALIDATED watermark:** I added a visibility mechanism where any report or dashboard using a non-registered metric definition got an "UNVALIDATED" watermark.
 I did not block the report.
 I did not force anyone to change.
 I just made the discrepancy *visible.* Nobody wanted to present a watermarked report to their VP.

 Social pressure accomplished what mandates could not.
-Within 6 weeks, 80% of teams had migrated to registered definitions, not because I told them to, but because they did not want to explain the watermark in their VP meeting.
+Within 6 weeks, 80% of teams had migrated to registered definitions; nobody wanted to explain an unregistered watermark in a VP meeting.

 **The adoption pattern, week by week:**
 - **Week 1-2:** Executive dashboards migrated (4 dashboards, 12 metrics), top-down and non-negotiable.